To Recycle Car Seats or Not to Recycle?

 It isn’t expired

 This is the easiest one to check.
 Your car seat won’t go sour in the fridge, but safety standards will change as technology improves.
 (Would you want an iPhone 5 right now?
 Same idea.)
 Plus, if it’s an infant seat, the base and the seat may have different expiration dates.
-Check the manufacturer label on yours to make sure.
+Check the manufacturer label on yours to make sure your car seat donations are safe.

 There are no existing recalls